When you enrol to study with us, we need information to help us confirm your legal name and residency status.

 - you're enrolling with us for the first time

-- You are an existing Open Polytechnic student and your legal name and/or residency status has changed since you last enrolled.
+- you're already studying with us and your residency status has changed since you last enrolled

-- You are an existing Open Polytechnic student, and your legal name and/or residency status has not changed since you last enrolled.
+- you're already studying with us and your legal name has changed since you last enrolled.